mariomolinam/climate_change_immigration/README.md

   * It assumes that `.zip` files were already downloaded and stored locally.

 - `subset_polygons_mx_hf.R`:
   * It reads human footprint files (in `.tif` format) and construct a multi raster object.
-These files contain human footprints from all over the world in 1km$^2$ grid.
+These files contain human footprints from all over the world in a 1km x 1km grid.
-  * Then, it loops over all `.zip` files and extract spatial information from the state-level Mexican shapefiles (not block-level).
+  * It loops over all `.zip` files and extract spatial information from the state-level Mexican shapefiles (not block-level, as in `mx_shapefile_construction.R`).
+  * Finally, it extracts human footprint information for all Mexican states and stores it a local folder named `state_level_footprints` as separate files (one for each state).

+- `extract_geocode_mx_sh.R`:
+  * It extracts MMP geocodes (the code assumes that MMP data exists).
+  * It creates geocodes for all Mexican localities combining entity (i.e. state), municipality, and locality codes.
+  * It checks whether all MMP geocodes exists in geocodes from Mexican shapefiles (block-level). **UPDATE: there are 4 missing geocodes that need to be recovered** (please change or remove when this is done).

+- `hf2MMP.R`:
+  *
-  * Finally, it
+  *